Umang8/what-to-include-in-functions-dot-php-file/README.md

 ### Things that could go into functions.php:

-*   content formatting
+*   Content formatting
-*   theme specific header and footer functionalities
+*   Theme specific header and footer functionalities
 *   WordPress hooks to change output, for example using the excerpt_length filter to change the length of a post excerpt
-*   code that enables theme support for post thumbnails, post formats, and navigation menus
+*   Code that enables theme support for post thumbnails, post formats, and navigation menus
-*   functions you'd like to reuse in multiple theme template files
+*   Functions you'd like to reuse in multiple theme template files

 ### Things that shouldn't go into functions.php: